ng-alain/delon/packages/schematics/docs/generate.en-US.md

 In addition to the default, you can also customize the project-level business page.

-For example, to create a custom edit page template, you only need to create the following directory structure in the project's root directory:
+For example, to create a custom edit page template, you only need to create the following directory structure in the project's root directory (You can get it via [Github](https://github.com/ng-alain/ng-alain/tree/master/_cli-tpl)):

 ```
 └── _cli-tpl